 There have been many versions of this board and many clones.
-Best results, with no feature/performance impacts will be obtained with V3 boards and V5 boards which have solder jumpers for selecting “SBUS” or “PPM” RX input.
+Best results, with no feature/performance impacts will be obtained boards which have solder jumpers for selecting “SBUS” or “PPM” RX input.
 This should be soldered to the “PPM” selection for ALL reciever types.
-Ardupilot will automatically detect and accept any supported format (SBUS/PPM/DSM/etc.) on the RX input with this jumper selection.
+ArduPilot will automatically detect and accept any supported format (SBUS/PPM/DSM/etc.) on the RX input with this jumper selection.
 In addition, be sure the board has a barometer, SD Card slot, and Current sense circuit.

 GPS is attached to UART6

 The shared UART3/I2C pins are enabled only for I2C operation to allow external compass or digital airspeed sensor attachment.If at least one device attached externally, does not have pull-up resistors, then 2K ohm pull-up resistors will need to be added externally.